 Even though these symptoms may not seem severe, they represent the brain chemically responding to not having cocaine.
 As a result, these symptoms may become severe enough to warrant medically assisted withdrawal.
 This involves a short stay in a hospital or clinic (usually no more than a week).
 Under a doctor’s care, you may be prescribed medication to ease withdrawal symptoms.
 Your vital signs will also be monitored by nurses around the clock until the withdrawal symptoms have abated.
 Medically managed withdrawal is often the first practical step in drug rehabilitation.

 Another less intensive form of treatment is medical detoxification (usually referred to as “detox”).
 It first involves an evaluation by a doctor or other medical professional.
 Next, stabilizing treatment occurs, so the person is best positioned to go through withdrawal as easily as possible.
 Next, options for treatment are explored and arranged to help the person attain and maintain sobriety.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 There Are Many Options for a Better, Healthier Life